Dynu123/Workday_iOS_Pokemon/README.md

 There is a search bar which will do a local search of pokemons based on the search text entered by the user.
 On clicking each pokemon, the app will navigate to the selected pokemon's detailed page.

 #### *Frameworks used:*
-- Alamofire: To handle the networking task seamlessly
+- Alamofire: To handle the networking task seamlessly.
+Alamofire fire will abstract many details of networking calls, JSON serialization, response validation, parameter encoding.
+These alongwith with error handling are done automatically by Alamofire.
+Makes the code more readable and maintainable when the app scales

 #### *Supported OS:*
 iOS 16